frame-154.webp

 3dsense: What games do you enjoy, and what excites you about Skull and Bones?

-BL: I enjoy solo survival and crafting games.
-In Skull and Bones, I’m looking forward to its social aspects, where I can team up with friends for some pirating fun—a nod to my earlier days of social gaming.
+BL: I enjoy indie games, solo survival, and crafting games.
+In Skull and Bones, I’m looking forward to the multiplayer aspects, where I can team up with friends, strategize, and immerse myself in the game world.
+It’s a nod to my early days of social gaming.

 Film vs. Game Animation